madhavlab/wav2tok/README.md

     --scheduler -> Class torch scheduler, learning rate scheduler

     --is_dict -> Boolean (Default: False), if Dataset is a dictionary or list

+    --sample_subdataset -> Boolena (Default: False), sample random subsets of data for training on Large datasets Works only if --is_dict == False

+    --subdata_split -> float (Default: 0.1), How big of a portion are the subdatasets in comparison to the large dataset

     --is_triplet -> Boolean (Default: False), if you want to train with Batches of Triplets (anchor, positive, negative)